RESEARCH

 PMI’s research on smoke-free products

 At Philip Morris International (PMI), our scientific assessment program is built on a collaborative approach and expertise in the research fields of chemistry, biology, informatics, and medicine.
-Our practices are inspired by the pharmaceutical industry and are aligned to the draft guidance issued by U.S. Food and Drug Administration’s Center for Tobacco Products in 2012.
+Our practices are inspired by the pharmaceutical industry and are aligned to the draft guidance issued by the U.S. Food and Drug Administration’s (FDA’s) Center for Tobacco Products in 2012.
 Learn more about how we conduct our smoke-free product research and explore the results of our studies.

 This program contains five “steps,” although each product progresses through the assessment program differently.
 Learn more about the steps of our smoke-free product assessment program and the results we have gathered on our products with this efficient yet thorough approach.